 That compares to 3.4 million in the year before the EU referendum.
-Overall, the EU citizen population in the UK has gone up by an estimated 240,000 in the last 12 months, an increase of 1%.
+Overall, the EU citizen population in the UK has gone up by an estimated 35,000 in the last 12 months, an increase of 1%.
 Between 2016 and 2017, the number increased by 240,000, an increase of 7%.

 This may represent a slight slowing down in the rate of EU population growth, but the available figures aren’t completely clear.
 We know the population of other EU nationals in the UK increased by about 13% between 2015 and 2016, the last period we have data for before the EU referendum.

-In any case, there’s little evidence yet that EU citizen population growth has changed trend since the referendum vote last year.
+In any case, there’s little evidence yet that EU citizen population growth has changed trend since the referendum vote in 2016.

 EU net migration to the UK has fallen since the vote, but is still positive—more EU citizens are entering than leaving

 In the year before the referendum, net migration of citizens of other EU countries was estimated at 189,000.
 In other words, many more EU citizens immigrated to the UK than emigrated from it.

 If you look specifically at EU citizens emigrating abroad, around 95,000 are thought to have emigrated in the year up to the referendum.
 123,000 EU citizens emigrated from the UK in the year following it, and the latest figures show 145,000 did in the year to June 2018.

 So both sets of figures show a marked cooling off in the EU immigration figures, although it remains the case that more come to the UK than leave.